stackedflows/Ground-Up-C/DISLIN/E8/README.md

 # e8.c

-A method that generates the E8 lie group and then performs a coxeter slice on it.
+A method that generates the E8 lie group, performs a coxeter slice on it, and outputs the resulting object.

 # eig.py